PyUtilib/pyutilib/README.md

 PyUtilib development moved to this repository in October, 2015 from Sandia National Laboratories.
 Developer discussions are hosted by [google groups](https://groups.google.com/forum/#!forum/pyutilib-developers).

-Branches for PyUtilib

-* master: The main development branch.
-Most developers should contribute to this branch.
-* pyomo: The development branch for the Pyomo project.
-This branch is deprecated.

 By contributing to this software project, you are agreeing to the following terms and conditions for your contributions: